shiquda/shiquda_UserScript/General/readme.md

 1. Install a user script manager, such as Tampermonkey or Greasemonkey.
 2. Add this script to your user script manager.
 3. On any webpage, press `Ctrl + M` or open the function from the script manager's menu to start selecting HTML elements.
-4. During selection, move the mouse to select a location and use the mouse wheel to zoom in and out of the selection area.
-The content within the red box will be converted.
+4. During selection, follow the guide to select elements using the mouse wheel or arrow keys.
-5. After selection, you can edit the converted Markdown code on the left, and the right side will show its preview.
+5. After selection, you can edit the converted Markdown code on the left, with a preview available on the right.
-6. You can either copy the Markdown to your clipboard or download it as a .md file.
+6. You can either copy the Markdown to your clipboard, download it as a .md file, or configure the code to import it into Obsidian (using [Obsidian Advanced URI](https://vinzent03.github.io/obsidian-advanced-uri/installing)).

 ------